insertish/project-hyperspeed/packages/docs/docs/ftl/protocol.md

 :::

-[^2]: The stream key hash appears to be prefixed with `$`, this should be omitted when decoding or you may hit an error.
 [^1]: Notice the space separation between the colon and value, you should trim both key and value when parsing this data.
-[^4]: See https://github.com/microsoft/ftl-sdk/blob/master/libftl/ftl_helpers.c#L112 for details on how this is parsed.
+[^3]: See https://github.com/microsoft/ftl-sdk/blob/master/libftl/ftl_helpers.c#L112 for details on how this is parsed.
-[^3]: The client (microsoft/ftl-sdk) expects this exact format, see https://github.com/microsoft/ftl-sdk/blob/master/libftl/ftl_helpers.c#L48.
+[^2]: The client (microsoft/ftl-sdk) expects this exact format, see https://github.com/microsoft/ftl-sdk/blob/master/libftl/ftl_helpers.c#L48.